 Australian Labradoodles and Labradoodles have a similar appearance.
 They both have curly shaggy hair that they inherited from their Poodle parent and cute facial expressions.
 The shape of the face can resemble the Poodle but sometimes is a perfect combination of both parents.

-However, the coat types of the Labradoodle can vary significant from a straight coat, wavy coat, or curly coat.
+However, the coat types of the Labradoodle can vary significantly from a straight coat, wavy coat, or curly coat.
 Australian Labradoodles will almost always have a wavy or curly coat.
 In addition, if you’re looking for a multi-color dog, then the Australian Labradoodle has a high chance of being at least two colors.

 Grooming: How much do they require?

-These are high maintenance dog breeds that need to be brushed at least a few times a week to remove tangles, knots, and mats.
+These are high-maintenance dog breeds that need to be brushed at least a few times a week to remove tangles, knots, and mats.
 A pin or slicker brush is the ideal tool for brushing Australian Labradoodles or Labradoodles.

 It has bristles and pins that reach deep beneath the surface of the coat to gently remove loose hair trapped underneath.
 The special way the coat grows is one of the reasons these non-shedding breeds are hypoallergenic.